Netsafe conference

 Speakers

-Netsafe are pleased to announce Jenny May Clarkson as the MC for our 2023 conference.
+Netsafe are pleased to announce that Jenny May Clarkson will MC our 2023 conference.

 jenny-may-clarkson